bitquip/Python-guide/4_control_flow.md

         continue  # Skip even numbers
     print(i)
 ```

+It should be noted there are built-in queue data types in Python for achieving different behavior:

+- LIFO Queue: Last-In-First-Out data structure
+- FIFO Queue: First-In-First-Out data structure

+Both LIFO and FIFO queues are available and will be covered in the advanced section.

 Understanding control flow is crucial for building complex programs.
 In the next section, we'll explore functions, which allow you to group code for reuse.
 If you're ready, let's proceed!